Frequently Asked Questions

 A resident who is made subject to quarantine or hospitalization shall bear the costs of all treatment received and the costs for accommodation and board.Reference: Public and Environmental Health (COVID-19)(Arriving Passengers Health Clearance) Regulations 2020

-The following Protocols are effective until November 30, 2020:
+The following Protocols are in effect until April 2nd, 2021

 - A mask/face covering is required to be worn at all times in public.